 How To Make Homemade Relish

 The final homemade condiment that we are going to learn to make today is relish.
-Like with ketchup, relish isn't one thing.
+Like with ketchup, relish is not one thing.
 You can make relish out of cucumber, which is the most popular, but also out of zucchini, corn, peppers, and any other vegetable you could probably imagine.
 Today, we are going to make the classic cucumber relish.

 Homemade Relish

 Mince some cucumber and green pepper.
 Put them in a pot with sugar, cold water, white vinegar, salt, cornstarch, and mustard seed.
 Stir until the cornstarch is incorporated.
 Bring the pot to a boil over high heat.
 Turn the heat to medium-low and simmer for 10 minutes.
 Cool, and serve.
-Easy friggin' peasey.
-To make other types of relish, follow the same process but substitute the cucumber and green pepper for other ingredients like corn and red pepper.
+Easy peasy.

 Ingredients